Dacian Fortresses of the Orăștie Mountains: Piatra Roșie

-Piatra Roșie, which means Red Rock, was a Dacian hill fort two days march to the west from Costești-Cetățuie, at Luncani in Boşorod municipality.
+Piatra Roșie, which means Red Rock, was a Dacian hill fort two days march to the west from Costești-Cetățuie, at Luncani in Boșorod commune.
 It was built in two phases.
 In the first phase a long (102 m) rectangular main citadel was built at the height of land with watch towers on each end and two outlying watch towers.
 Later the larger area inside the watch towers was enclosed with walls.
 It appears that the hilltop was flattened in the process in order to produce a usable space.